diegocamlooker/Kickstarter/ks_boardgames.md

    frameborder='0'>
 </iframe></p>

-Not that much!
-Historically, a game gets funded up to **max of 2 times** of its funding, but this is changing:
+It seems to be not that bad!
+Historically, a game gets funded up to **max of 4/5 times** of its funding, and there is a positive trend with it as well:

 <p align="center">
 <iframe